TV3+ (Norwegian TV channel)

 The channel opened with the European Championship qualifying match between Moldova and Norway.
 Its main focus is on entertainment, sports and documentaries, transmitting series such as Most Shocking, Stargate Atlantis, The 4400, Star Trek, The Simpsons, Family Guy, The Riches, UEFA Champions League matches and Futurama, with short news bulletins from P4 on weeknights.
 Viasat 4 also transmits several comedy series, such as Cheers, Married... with Children and 8 Simple Rules.
+On 29 October 2010, the P4 news updates were removed as TV4 aimed to invest in more Norwegian content.

 TV3+ was originally to be named TV4, but after complaints from Swedish TV4 AB at the Patent Office, the channel was renamed 4 before becoming Viasat 4.

 The original intention was that the channel would broadcast free-to-air via RiksTV.
 The operator of the commercial muxes was, however, intending to broadcast pay television, so the channel would be a part of the encrypted RiksTV package.

 In 2010, Viasat 4 showed 16 World Cup matches from South Africa, including the bronze final between Germany and Uruguay.
 Viasat obtained the rights from NRK.

 The name of the channel was changed from Viasat 4 to V4 in June 2020 as part of an overall rebranding of Viasat TV channels, and to TV3+ Norway in August 2022 to emphasize its connection with TV3 Norway.